Boats and ships were the main means of transport in Ancient Egypt. They sailed up and down

 the Egyptians used a lot of different types of vessels.

-The model from the collection of the State Museum of Fine Arts is a small sail and oar ship with
+A boat from the collection of the State Museum of Fine Arts is a rare example of tomb models.

 Apparently, it is a pilgrimage ship.
 Its nose and aft are decorated with the heads of white goats

 (ibexes).
 A naos-shaped cabin on the deck features two male figures: one is a short robe, and a